Get Pinterest Pin Templates on a Budget

 Pin Design Shouldn’t Be So Hard

-To maintain my Pinterest traffic, I’m currently putting out 3-6 new pins every day.
+To maintain my Pinterest traffic, I’m currently putting out 1 brand new pin every day.

 Side note: how many pins YOU need to put out a day will be different for every account.
 There is no magic number.
 You’ll need to experiment to see what works for you.